tripal/tripal_doc/docs/dev_guide/deprecations/chado_query_api.rst

 chado_select_record()
 -----------------------

 Tripal DBX now provides an object-oriented approach to selecting a record that better supports selecting across multiple tables and complex conditions.
-The following example shows how you can update using chado_record_select() to select all genes with a given organism to be done using TripalDBX.
+The following example shows how you can update using chado_record_select() to select all genes with a given organism using TripalDBX.

 **Before:**